Tuesday, October 19, 2010

 Untitled

-The screen door to the farmer's porch
+the screen door to the farmer's porch

-To the back porch, to the back lands
+to the back porch, to the back lands

-It's never left closed
+tt's never left closed

 Monday, August 24, 2009